purna135/apidash/README.md

 - Create different types of HTTP requests (`GET`, `HEAD`, `POST`, `PATCH`, `PUT` and `DELETE`).
 - Easily manipulate and play around with request inputs like `headers`, `query parameters` and `body`.
-- Full support to send text content with 🥳 Unicode/Emoji and preview any API response containing Unicode/Emoji.

 **💼 Organize Requests in Collections & Folders**